Information for Candidates

 • A judge of any court

-• A member of the Provincial Legislature, the Federal House of Commons or Senate who has not resigned from their office by the close of nominations.
-Proof of resignation must be provided by the close of nominations or the Clerk will not certify the nomination
+• A MP, MPP, or Senator who has not resigned from their office by the close of nominations.
+Proof of resignation must be provided by the close of nominations or the Clerk will not certify the nomination;

-• A candidate who failed to file the necessary financial statement(s) in the last municipal election or by-election in any municipality (Candidates in Default).
+• A candidate who failed to file the necessary financial statement(s) in the last municipal election or by-election in any municipality.
+Candidates in Default from the last Kawartha Lakes Municipal Election (2022) and Ward 5 By-Election (2025) include:

 City of Kawartha Lakes Employees

+You cannot work for a municipality and be on its council at the same time.
 Employees of the City of Kawartha Lakes who wish to run for mayor or councillor must take an unpaid leave of absence before filing a nomination paper.
-The employee must provide a copy of the documentation from Human Resources showing that they have taken the leave of absence and the effective date.
+The employee must provide a copy of the documentation from People Services showing that they have taken the leave of absence and the effective date.
 Persons appointed by by-law to certain legislated positions of the City may be required to resign or have the by-law amended before filing a nomination (example: Line Fence Viewers, Livestock Investigators, etc...).

 Volunteer Firefighters

-According to the Municipal Elections Act, a person shall not be considered an employee of a municipality or local board for the purposes of this section by reason only of being a volunteer firefighter as defined in the Fire Protection and Prevention Act, 1997.
+According to the Municipal Elections Act, any person shall not be considered an employee of a municipality or local board for the purposes of this section by reason only of being a volunteer firefighter as defined in the Fire Protection and Prevention Act, 1997.
+Therefore individuals who are volunteer firefighters are likely eligible to run for Council.
+Volunteer firefighters who have other full or part-time work at the City of Kawartha Lakes must follow the rules for all Municipal Employees.

 Nomination Process